-The Company adopted new accounting guidance effective January 1, 2009 with respect to its nonfinancial assets and liabilities including fair value measurements of franchises, property, plant, and equipment, and other intangible assets.
-These assets are not measured at fair value on a recurring basis; however they are subject to fair value adjustments in certain circumstances, such as when there is evidence that an impairment may exist.
-During 2009, the Company recorded an impairment on its franchise assets of \$2.2 billion and reflected its franchises, property, plant and equipment, customer relationships and goodwill at fair value based on applying fresh start accounting.
+The Company's nonfinancial assets such as franchises, property, plant, and equipment, and other intangible assets are not measured at fair value on a recurring basis; however they are subject to fair value adjustments in certain circumstances, such as when there is evidence that an impairment may exist.
+During the eleven months ended November 30, 2009 (Predecessor), the Company recorded an impairment on its franchise assets of \$2.2 billion and reflected its franchises, property, plant and equipment, customer relationships and goodwill at fair value based on applying fresh start accounting.
 The fair value of these assets was determined utilizing an income approach or cost approach that makes use of significant unobservable inputs.
-Such fair values are classified as level 3 in the fair value hierarchy.
+Such fair values are classified as Level 3 in the fair value hierarchy.
 See Note 5 for additional information.
+No impairments were recorded in 2011 and 2010.